tringular/Basic_minimal/README.md

 By means of single sessions, workshops and podcast series (to be announced) I contribute to the development of a healthy and balanced environment with the individual at it's centre.

+I believe in the equality of all beings and a holistic, mind and body altering approach towards a future worth living for all of us.

 ### Shiatsu

 Shiatsu is a flowing massage originating in Japan that has positive effects on your wellbeing by balancing your energy system.

+In a regular Shiatsu session your body receives treatment by means of the practitioner's weight through her palms and thumbs.
+Depending on your individual need the treatment may work from your surfacing tissues deep into your subconscious mind, thereby 'healing' what needs to be healed.

 ### Flowers